Balancing risk and cash value growth

 - Adjusting benefit amounts may require new underwriting

-Survivorship universal life insurance provides insurance on two lives, and pays a death benefit after both insured people have passed away.
+Survivorship indexed universal life insurance provides insurance on two lives, and pays a death benefit after both insureds have passed away.

 A survivorship policy may be right for you if you have an estate with significant assets, own a family business or want to provide for the continued care for a loved one with special needs.